-The effect of placing trees in groups on the heat stress
+The effect of placing trees in blocks on the heat stress

-The decrease of the heat stress is very local for the situation of trees placed in groups, at 14:00.
-The areas West of the small river, around the tree parks, show some increase in the PET, as result of the blocked wind.
+The decrease of the heat stress is very local for the situation of trees placed in blocks, for 14:00.
+The area West of the small river shows some increase in the PET, around the tree parks, as result of the blocked wind.